Belém, near Lisbon located and famous for it’s Torre de Belém or the pastéis de Belém. So we decided we had to pay it a visit!

 Simple and efficient.
 And that’s how we got to taste the famous ‘Pastéis de Belém’.
 We walked a bit further towards a small park, sat on a bench and tried the famous pasteries.
 I ate mine with a bit of cinnamon (you receive both cinnamon and sugar with your pastéis) and oh god!
 They tasted really good!

 We shared a box of 6 pastéis with 4 girls and we did have enough.
 We later shared the two remaining pastéis on our way back to the airport.

 Anyway there’s still more to see and do in Belèm.
 The monument of the discoveries + on the ground in front of it there is a giant map (which is pretty cool but be carefull of angry tourist guides…- one yelled at us because we were standing on the map while he was doing the same thing..
 Ah well life goes on), also Mosteiro dos Jerónimos and the church next to it has a free entrance! 🙂

 Belém is worth a visit if you sould ever visit Lisbon!

-What’s your favourite food (from anywhere in the world)?
+What’s your favourite food?
 The pastéis de Belém are close to becoming one of my favourites!